jbillmann/GarageServer.IO/documentation/ClientAPI.md

 ```
 **_Returns:_ object literal**

-If using interpolation, this callback should return the new state, based on the previous state, target state, and percent between frames.
+If using interpolation, this callback should return the new state, `newState`, based on the previous state, target state, and percent between frames.

 `callback` **function**
 Function to be invoked upon event firing.